jbs4bmx/Olympus/README.md

     - Helmet of Hermes
     - Armor of Athena
     - Atlas' Satchel
-  - 62 new Magazine options offered by Jaeger
+  - 210 new Magazine options offered by Jaeger
-    - 250rd mags for 116 supported firearms with OP buffs.
+    - For 139 supported firearms with OP buffs.
 (Cartridge count can be edited in the config file.)

 _NOTE: Any combination of the following 3 options can be enabled.
 Remember to set FullVersion to false._